Beemage History, Family Crest & Coats of Arms

 The surname Beemage was first found in Normandy where the family was formerly Beaumis, Beaumeys, or Beametz and are from Beaumetz, near Abbeville.
 Today this is a commune in the Somme department in the Picardie (Picardy) region of northern France.
 When they arrived in Britain is not known but one can safely assume shortly after the Conquest as Richard de Belmiz, Viscount of Salop (Shropshire) witnessed a charter in 1087 of Salop Abbey.
 Richards be Beaumez witnessed a charter of Henry I., in 1124.
 Richard be Belmiz was Bishop of London in 1172.
 The stronghold of the family was in Durham at Beamish, a township, in the chapelry of Tanfield, parish of Chester-Le-Street, union of Lanchester, Middle division of Chester ward.
 The place name dates back to 1288 when it was first listed as Bewmys and literally meant "beautiful mansion." from the Old French words "beau" + "mes."
 "It stands in the wooded vale of Team, which expands itself near the house of Beamish into a fine strath.
 The mansion, which contains some curious old portraits, is one of the best family residences in the county."
 Beamish Hall was originally built as a present in 1268 for the wedding of Isabella de la Leigh and Guiscard de Charron.
 The Hundredorum Rolls of 1273 list: Robert de Beaumeis, alias Beaumeis in Cambridgeshire; Roger de Beaumes in Shropshire; and Agnes be Beaumeys in Huntingdonshire.

-Important Dates for the Beemage family
+Early History of the Beemage family

 This web page shows only a small excerpt of our Beemage research.
 Another 62 words (4 lines of text) covering the years 195 and 1950 are included under the topic Early Beemage History in all our PDF Extended History products and printed products wherever possible.